A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Coffee Mine: This place has been seriously upgraded, now has the best breakfast sandwiches in town (towering creations) and good lunch.
 Not exactly cheap but good.

-Bagel Bakery: Good prices, good service, good food, weak coffee, open late on main street, occasional live music in the evening.
+Bagel Bakery: Good prices, good food, weak coffee, open late on main street, occasional live music in the evening.

 Beamers: OK coffee and simple food, open very early in the morning.
 One locaiton on the 1A, one right across from the post office (Rusticana on main street).

-Bella Crusta: Good and cheap pizza-style (toppings on big pieces of round bread, excellent) lunch stuff across from Marra's just off main street.
+Bella Crusta: Good and cheap pizza-style (toppings on big pieces of round bread, excellent) lunch stuff across from the huge Stonewaters furniture store just off main street.
 I sometimes take some of his "heat and bake" pizzas, cook 'em up, and take them climbing, excellent lunch.
 The owner is a Canmore classic and good guy.

 Good Food, not cheap but not crazy expensive: